-Buying a home is an important milestone for anyone, but it can be intimidating when you’re not sure what to expect.
-In these uncertain times of higher list prices and low rates, the decision to buy a house may feel even more overwhelming yet pressing at the same time.
+Buying a house is an important milestone, but for first-time home buyers who don’t know what to expect, the process is often as intimidating as it is exciting.
+In these uncertain times of high list prices and rising rates, the decision to buy a house may feel even more overwhelming than ever, but we’re here to help.

 What Do You Need To Buy A House?